Extreme Sports And Insurance

-Certain activities can be dangerous and therefore can impact on the price of your life cover.
-Taking part in these high risk activities can make it more complicated when applying for life cover.
+Certain activities can be dangerous, and taking part in these high risk activities can make it more complicated when applying for life cover.
 Life insurance companies believe it is more risky for them to take on people who take part in extreme sports due to the danger involved.

-Life insurance companies will deal with these high risk activities in two ways.
-They can decide to charge a higher premium or they may decline the application if they feel like there is too much risk involved.
+These companies will deal with high risk activities in two ways.
+They can decide to charge a higher premium, or they may decline the application if they feel like there is too much risk involved.
 People are often shocked at having to pay more than expected for life insurance due to their hazardous hobbies.

 Motorsports is a dangerous sport but has become a favourite for many adrenaline junkies across the country.
-If you take part in any motorsports you need to disclose this during your application process.
-The main things the insurance provider will need to find out in the questionnaire are license type, vehicle type, engine size and whether you are a professional or if you take part in events.
+If you take part in any motorsports, you need to disclose this during your application process.
+The main things the insurance provider will need to find out in the questionnaire are license type, vehicle type, engine size, whether you are a professional or if you take part in events.

 This is the most frequently disclosed pastime.
 No one wants to rule out the idea of diving in the red sea in the future.
-If you scuba dive or intend to in the future, then the life company are looking for frequency information, depth information and qualifications you might have.
-Also scuba instructors would need to disclose how frequently they teach and the dive depths.
+If you scuba dive or intend to in the future, then the life company is looking for frequency information, depth information and qualifications you might have.
+Also, scuba instructors would need to disclose how frequently they teach and the dive depths.

 The type of diving that you participate in will also play a major role in the risk assessment.
 Diving deeper than 30m, cave or wreck diving are more dangerous and more risky for the life company to take on, so therefore they may lead to an increased premium.
 Diving in open water less than 30m in depth is less risky, making it more likely for the life company to accept you at standard terms.

 You will need to disclose what aviation qualifications you have.
-The type of aircraft you fly, license you hold and whether or not you take part in competitions may also impact on the cover decision.
+The type of aircraft you fly, license you hold and whether or not you take part in competitions may also impact the cover decision.
 The life company will also view helicopter flying differently to light aircraft, so this is something you would need to tell us.
-If you are pilot on chartered jets then usually they do not see this as something that would effect your premium but everyone's situation can be different depending on what they fly and how frequently.
+If you are a pilot on chartered jets, then usually they do not see this as something that would affect your premium, but everyone's situation can be different depending on what they fly and how frequently.

-This activity can also be considered high risk by life companies, depending on what type of horse riding you take part in, for example; dressage, flat racing, hunting, point-to-point etc. The number of events you take part in per year is also an important consideration.
+This activity can also be considered high risk by life companies, depending on what type of horse riding you take part in, e.g. dressage, flat racing, hunting, point-to-point etc. The number of events you take part in per year is also an important consideration.